ajschumacher/ajschumacher.github.io/20231202-social_security_is_a_great_deal/index.md

 Social Security in its current form pays out, with no volatility, a perpetual inflation-adjusted annual yield of up to 51% on what individuals pay in tax.
-(15% is common, and 5% is the worst you can get.)
-No investment is as good as Social Security.
+15% is common, and 5% is the worst you can get.

 I know it's not really an individual investment; younger Americans are supposed to be supporting older ones and so on.
 But I had no idea how